bertigert/Deezer-Toggle-Features/README.md

 [GreazyFork](https://greasyfork.org/en/scripts/533942-toggle-features)
 [GitHub](https://github.com/bertigert/Deezer-Toggle-Features)

+## NOTE
+As of around August 2025, Deezer changed it so that we cannot directly see what features we cannot use if we cannot use them.
+We only have information about features we can use.
+This does not mean the features don't work anymore, it's just more complicated to find disabled features.

 ## Usage
 Open the [toggle_features.js](https://github.com/bertigert/Deezer-Toggle-Features/blob/main/toggle_features.js) file and take a look into the Settings Section.
 (Edit it in your userscript manager)